1. Home

 Pharmacist Interview Questions - The Process

-Depending on the position and setting, your interview questions may vary, but they will have similar themes.
-The interview will seek to determine if you will provide quality customer service, will communicate with the patient in a clear and effective manner, will bring out the best in a pharmacy technician, and if you possess drug therapy knowledge.
+Your interview questions may vary depending on the position and setting, but they will have similar themes.
+The interview will seek to determine if you will provide quality customer service, communicate with the patient clearly and effectively, bring out the best in a pharmacy technician, and possess drug therapy knowledge.

-Throughout pharmacy school, you will build a strong foundation in the mechanism of action, dosing, adverse effects, and indications of a medication, but the employer will want to know how you will package this knowledge and relay it to the patient in a clear and concise manner.
-A pharmacy program will prepare you to be the medication expert, but the interview will give you an opportunity to project your passion for patient care.
+Throughout pharmacy school, you will build a strong foundation in the mechanism of action, dosing, adverse effects, and medication indications, but the employer will want to know how you will package this knowledge and relay it to the patient clearly and concisely.
+A pharmacy program will prepare you to be a medication expert, but the interview will allow you to project your passion for patient care.

 10 Common Pharmacist Interview Questions

-Below are some common questions that you may come across during the interview process.
+Below are some common questions you may encounter during the interview process.

 1) You discover that your pharmacy technician made an error entering a prescription.
 How will you handle this situation?

-The interviewer is looking to assess your ability to problem solve quickly, to remedy mistakes in real-time, to deal with interpersonal communication while maintaining morale and a high level of competency, and to uphold high ethical standards.
+The interviewer is looking to assess your ability to problem-solve quickly, remedy mistakes in real time, manage interpersonal communication while maintaining morale and a high level of competency, and uphold high ethical standards.

 2) Describe how you would explain a new medication with a complicated titration to a patient?